dianalin2/workshop-visualization/README.md

 # Workshop Visualization

-Workshop data should be placed under the `data/workshops` folder.
-Registration data should be placed under the `data/registrations` folder.

-To run the project in Docker, run the following:
+Workshop data is extracted from the libcal API.
+In the libcal/ folder, place a valid .env to pull workshop data from.
+Then, run the following command to run the project in Docker.

 ```
 docker build . -t workshop-visualization && docker run -p 5000:5000 workshop-visualization